beomjin-user/pitching-mechanics-analysis-using-a-phone/README.md

-3. **Metric extraction** — Each metric is measured only within the phase where it is physically meaningful (see below), rather than searching the whole clip for a maximum value.
+3. **Metric extraction** — Each metric is measured only within the phase where it is physically meaningful, rather than searching the whole clip for a maximum value.

 ## Metrics